-Spathiphyllum (commonly known as Peace Lilies) is a genus of about 40 species of flowering plants in the family Araceae, native to tropical regions of the Americas and southeastern Asia.
-They are a popular choice for offices and homes.
+Spathiphyllum is a genus of about 40 species of flowering plants in the family Araceae, native to tropical regions of the Americas and southeastern Asia.
+They are commonly known as Peace Lilies.
+These plants are a popular choice for offices and homes.
 Peace Lilies are vibrant and lovely, with verdant leaves that grace any indoor space with a touch of life.
 They're also on NASA's list of top air-cleaning plants.
-The really great news, though, is that peace lilies are easy to care for.
+The great news is that Peace Lilies are easy to care for.
 With these tips, you can enjoy them for both their aesthetic and function for years to come.

 Peace Lilies like indirect light and shade, making them ideal for indoor environments.
-They’re even known to do well in offices with fluorescent lights and no windows!
-South- or west-facing windows tend to be the best locations for Peace Lilies, providing the right mix of light.
+They are even known to do well in offices with fluorescent lights and no windows!
+South- or west-facing windows are the best locations for Peace Lilies, providing the right mix of sunlight.
 Your Peace Lily will tell you if it's getting too much light.
-Yellow leaves indicate too much light, while brown streaks are a sign of scorching from direct sunlight.
+Yellow leaves indicate too much sunlight, while brown streaks are a sign of scorching from direct sunlight.
 Move your Peace Lily if its leaves exhibit these signs.

 Make sure your Peace Lily's pot has good drainage.
-If wilting occurs, check for soggy roots, which indicates root rot.
+If wilting occurs, check for soggy roots, which indicate root rot.

 Repotting and Propagating

-Once roots begin to show above the soil, it’s time to repot your Peace Lily.
+Once roots begin to show above the soil, it is time to repot your Peace Lily.
 This usually occurs about every year or two.
-Repot into a container that is about 2 inches (5 cm) bigger in diameter than the current pot.
+Repot into a container about 2 inches (5 cm) bigger in diameter than the current pot.